concealberti/sharing/README.md

 # sharing
-#this was programmed with R but Jupiter notebook does not support R coding export.
+#this was programmed with R but Github does not support R coding export from Jupiter notebook.